The Darkness (2016 American film)

 The Darkness is a 2016 American supernatural horror film, directed by Greg McLean and co-written by McLean, Shayne Armstrong, and Shane Krause.
 The film stars Kevin Bacon, Radha Mitchell, David Mazouz, Lucy Fry, Matt Walsh, Jennifer Morrison, Ming-Na Wen and Parker Mack.

 The film is about a family who visits the Grand Canyon and brings home a supernatural force that feeds off their fears and takes over their lives.
 Filming began in April 2014 in Los Angeles and ended in May the same year.

 Blumhouse Tilt and High Top Releasing released the film on May 13, 2016 (Friday the 13th).
-It was largely panned by film critics, but grossed $10.9 million against a $4 million budget.
+It received largely negative reviews from critics and grossed $10.9 million against a $4 million budget.

 Plot

 Peter and Bronny Taylor go on a vacation to the Grand Canyon in Arizona with Stephanie, their bulimic teenage daughter, Mikey, their adolescent autistic son, and another family, the Carters.
 Mikey discovers a small Kiva cavern, where he finds black rocks with symbols on them.
 He takes the stones.

 When the Taylors return home, strange things begin to happen.
 Bronny finds that the kitchen taps keep turning on, and Stephanie sees handprints on a mirror, both of which Mikey blames on “Jenny.”
 After Stephanie gets home from school, she vomits into a container and puts it under her bed.
 Bronny catches her, and she and Peter learn that Stephanie has been throwing up for a while.
 They take her to a hospital for help, leaving Mikey at Bronny's mother's house.
-Bronny's mother finds Mikey trying to kill her cat, much to Peter’s disbelief.
+Bronny's mother finds Mikey trying to kill her cat, much to Peter's disbelief.

 At home, Bronny searches online for answers to the strange activity and learns about the Anasazi Indians, who believed that demons were bound to rocks hidden in caves.
 If the rocks are taken, the demons take the shape of a crow, snake, coyote, wolf, and buffalo.
 The family has already had encounters with a crow and a snake.
 The demons connect to young children who are dragged into their world, triggering an event known as 'The Darkness.'
 The only way they can be banished is if the rocks are returned to where they were found by someone who is not afraid.